surijatin/streamify/src/mockData/README.md

 # Mock Data Structure

+For the sources of revenue, I have considered three main categories: Basic Subscription, Premium Subscription, and Ads.
+Each of these sources contributes to the overall revenue metrics, providing a comprehensive view of the financial performance of the Streamify platform.

 The project uses mock data to simulate various metrics.
 Below is the structure of the mock data used in this project:

 #### Metrics Data (`metricsData.json`)